alairdata/Open-Source-and-Fully-Customizable-Data-Portfolio-for-Analysts/README.md

+# Data Analyst Portfolio Template (No-Code)

 A beginner-friendly, fully customizable data portfolio template built with basic HTML and CSS—no coding background required.

 Created specifically to help data analysts (especially in Africa) showcase their projects, tell their professional story, and stand out in the job market without expensive templates or complex frameworks.

+---

-🌟 Why This Template Exists
+## Why This Template Exists

 As a data analyst, you've probably heard the advice: "Build a portfolio!"
 But here's what they don't tell you:

-💸 Cost Barrier: Most professional templates cost $50-200+ 🧱 Design Complexity: Making your work look professional requires design skills 😩 Template Saturation: Everyone ends up using the same 3-4 popular templates 🔒 Platform Lock-in: Many solutions tie you to specific platforms or subscriptions 📱 Mobile Issues: Templates often break on mobile devices
+- Cost Barrier: Most professional templates cost $50–200+
+- Design Complexity: Making your work look professional requires design skills
+- Template Saturation: Everyone ends up using the same 3–4 popular templates
+- Platform Lock-in: Many solutions tie you to specific platforms or subscriptions
+- Mobile Issues: Templates often break on mobile devices

 This template solves all of these problems.

+---

-✨ Key Features
+## Key Features

-🆓 Completely Free & Open Source
+### Completely Free & Open Source

-No hidden costs, subscriptions, or premium features MIT License - use, modify, and share freely Self-hosted on GitHub Pages (100% free hosting)
+- No hidden costs, subscriptions, or premium features
+- MIT License — use, modify, and share freely
+- Self-hosted on GitHub Pages (100% free hosting)

-🎯 Designed for Data Professionals
+### Designed for Data Professionals

-Project-focused structure - showcase your analytical thinking Technical depth sections - demonstrate skills across tools Storytelling framework - explain your background and journey Impact-driven - highlight business outcomes and insights
+- Project-focused structure — showcase your analytical thinking
+- Technical depth sections — demonstrate skills across tools
+- Storytelling framework — explain your background and journey
+- Impact-driven — highlight business outcomes and insights

-🔧 Beginner-Friendly Customization
+### Beginner-Friendly Customization

-Plain HTML/CSS - no frameworks or build tools required Clear documentation - every section explained AI-assisted editing - works perfectly with ChatGPT, Claude, and Gemini Modular design - add, remove, or modify sections easily
+- Plain HTML/CSS — no frameworks or build tools required
+- Clear documentation — every section explained
+- AI-assisted editing — works perfectly with ChatGPT, Claude, and Gemini
+- Modular design — add, remove, or modify sections easily

-📱 Professional & Responsive
+### Professional & Responsive

-Mobile-first design - looks great on all devices Clean, modern aesthetics - professional without being boring Fast loading - no heavy frameworks or external dependencies SEO-friendly - proper semantic HTML structure
+- Mobile-first design — looks great on all devices
+- Clean, modern aesthetics — professional without being boring
+- Fast loading — no heavy frameworks or external dependencies
+- SEO-friendly — proper semantic HTML structure

-📁 Template Structure
+### Template Structure
 portfolio-template/
 ├── index.html              # Main landing page (single-page layout)
 ├── styles/